 Helicopters are the most convenient way to travel between Macao and Hong Kong and between Macao and Shenzhen.
 A Hong Kong-Macao helicopter passenger transportation service was inaugurated in 1990.
-The Shenzhen-Macao helicopter passenger transportation service was launched in 2002 and operated by East Asia Airlines.
-In accordance with the Government's anti-pandemic policies, the helicopter services between Macao and Hong Kong and between Macao and Shenzhen have been suspended since 5 February 2020.
+The Shenzhen-Macao helicopter passenger transportation service was launched in 2002.
+Currently, there are 54 daily flights between Macao and Hong Kong, and 12 daily flights between Macao and Shenzhen, with flight times of just 15 minutes.